 Despite a small sample size, there were statically significant results on several measures.
-These results are very encouraging and will be presented in more depth in the next Sharon Faye Foundation lecture scheduled in early 2020.
+These results are very encouraging and will be presented in depth at a future Sharon Faye Foundation community lecture.

 Emotional Strength will be known as a theory, a world view, a therapy, and a way of responding to the world.